Azure/VM-cross-zone-recovery-private-preview/README.md

 - Ensure that the VM has the tag “EnableAvailabilityZoneUpdate: true”.
 The tag is crucial as you will not be able to move the VM across zones without this tag on the virtual machine.
 - Zone redundant disks data disks (premium/standard) must be used.
 - Zone redundant OS disks (premium/standard) or Ephemeral OS disk must be used.
-- Dynamic Private IP must be used.
+- Static/Dynamic Private IP can be used.
 - Public IP SKU should be standard.
 - Load Balancer and Gateway should be of standard SKU.